Quantum entanglement: Failure of local hidden-variable theories

-Violations of Bell's inequality

 Local hidden variable theories fail, however, when measurements of the spin of entangled particles along different axes are considered.
 If a large number of pairs of such measurements are made (on a large number of pairs of entangled particles), then statistically, if the local realist or hidden variables view were correct, the results would always satisfy Bell's inequality.
 A number of experiments have shown in practice that Bell's inequality is not satisfied.
-However, prior to 2015, all of these had loophole problems that were considered the most important by the community of physicists.
-When measurements of the entangled particles are made in moving relativistic reference frames, in which each measurement (in its own relativistic time frame) occurs before the other, the measurement results remain correlated.
+Moreover, when measurements of the entangled particles are made in moving relativistic reference frames, in which each measurement (in its own relativistic time frame) occurs before the other, the measurement results remain correlated.

 The fundamental issue about measuring spin along different axes is that these measurements cannot have definite values at the same time―they are incompatible in the sense that these measurements' maximum simultaneous precision is constrained by the uncertainty principle.
 This is contrary to what is found in classical physics, where any number of properties can be measured simultaneously with arbitrary accuracy.
 It has been proven mathematically that compatible measurements cannot show Bell-inequality-violating correlations, and thus entanglement is a fundamentally non-classical phenomenon.

-Notable experimental results proving quantum entanglement

-The first experiment that verified Einstein's spooky action at a distance (entanglement) was successfully corroborated in a lab by Chien-Shiung Wu and colleague I. Shaknov in 1949, and was published on New Year's Day in 1950.
-The result specifically proved the quantum correlations of a pair of photons.
-In experiments in 2012 and 2013, polarization correlation was created between photons that never coexisted in time.
-The authors claimed that this result was achieved by entanglement swapping between two pairs of entangled photons after measuring the polarization of one photon of the early pair, and that it proves that quantum non-locality applies not only to space but also to time.

-In three independent experiments in 2013, it was shown that classically communicated separable quantum states can be used to carry entangled states.
-The first loophole-free Bell test was held by Ronald Hanson of the Delft University of Technology in 2015, confirming the violation of Bell inequality.

-In August 2014, Brazilian researcher Gabriela Barreto Lemos and team were able to "take pictures" of objects using photons that had not interacted with the subjects, but were entangled with photons that did interact with such objects.
-Lemos, from the University of Vienna, is confident that this new quantum imaging technique could find application where low light imaging is imperative, in fields such as biological or medical imaging.

-Since 2016, various companies, for example IBM and Microsoft, have created quantum computers that allowed developers and tech enthusiasts to freely experiment with concepts of quantum mechanics including quantum entanglement.